stevens68/twixtbot-ui/README.md

 ### Swap rule

-human players *swap* by clicking on the first peg.
+Human players *swap* by clicking on the first peg.
 The peg will be replaced by a black peg, mirrored at the diagonal. twixtbot has its own swap policy (see `./backend/swapmodel.py`).
 The bot will swap any first move on row 7 to 18 plus moves B6, C6, V6, W6, B19, C19, V19, W19.

 ### Undo, Redo, Resign, Reset